adispezo/spring-kafka-demo/README.md

 ## Blocking vs non-blocking

 For this one there is no message example, but the code can be found in NonBlockingConfiguration.<br>
-On this that has been added extra is the configureDeadLetterPublishingContainerFactory method.
-When the Configuration annotation is uncommented a custom header with the name 'customExceptionHeader' will be added on every retry.
+In this class an extra method configureDeadLetterPublishingContainerFactory has been added.
+When the Configuration annotation is uncommented a custom header with the name 'customExceptionHeader' will be added on every retry and will be logged in DocumentInfoConsumer.

 ## Poison pull